studerus/pepper-android-realtime-chat/README.md

 - ✅ Latest Gradle and build tools
 - ✅ Better IDE performance and features

+**Note on API 23 (Android 6.0) Compatibility:**
+Pepper v1.8 runs Android 6.0 (API Level 23).
+This limits some third-party libraries to older versions, as many newer releases require Android 8.0+ (API 26+) for features like `java.util.Base64` and `MethodHandle`.
+Despite this constraint, the project uses the latest compatible versions of all dependencies and modern development tools (Gradle 8.13, Java 17, Android Studio latest).

 ### 1. Clone and Configure

 ```bash